MohammadShakhatreh/wn-server/Report/Report.md

 For example the `Player` class has a responsibility to store the state of the player.

-And making the player is the responsibility of the `Maze` class as the player is an iterator of the maze.

 ## Open-Closed Principle

-`Command` hierarchy follows this principle that you can add commands and shell without affecting other commands.
+`Command` hierarchy follows this principle that you can add commands without affecting other commands.

 `RoomSide` hierarchy you can also add subclasses without affecting others, but because